 If you’re after a little sweetness then I made strawberry butter from the leftover strawberries, which really transforms the scones into a lightly sweetened treat!

 1 pack of unsalted butter (250g) (at room temperature)

 1/4 teaspoon salt

 90g strawberries (hulled and roughly chopped)

-Using an hand mixer mix together the butter, icing sugar and salt.
+Using a hand mixer mix together the butter, icing sugar, and salt.
 It’s quite messy so go at a low speed!
 This could take a couple of minutes depending on how soft your butter is.